Parniyan2004/Project_JDM/README.md

 ## Digital CMAS Monitoring System (JDMTracker)

-A lightweight Java-based CLI application to support children diagnosed with Juvenile Dermatomyositis (JDM).
+A Java-based CLI application to support children diagnosed with Juvenile Dermatomyositis (JDM).
 The system enables patients or caregivers to enter CMAS test results at home and allows doctors to securely log in, view results, and track disease progression.

 ## Features